bradenhc-osu/cs-340-activity-1/README.md

 **Work individually and submit URLs in Canvas.**

 ## Overview
 You will be creating a small Parts-Supplier database in phpMyAdmin for the ER diagram given below.
-You will also modify code to create a website that accesses the database using JavaScript (Node.js), HTML & CSS.
+You will also modify code to create a website that accesses the database using Node.js (JavaScript), HTML & CSS.

 ![Assignment Design Overview](https://user-images.githubusercontent.com/39965401/65824301-78314500-e21b-11e9-9a7e-342b32325f6d.png)

 ## Steps
-1. Clone this repository or download the contents as a ZIP file and place the contents in your `public_html/cs340` directory on the ENGR Flip servers.
+1. Clone this repository or download the contents as a ZIP file and place the contents somewhere in your user directory on the ENGR Flip servers.
-1. Copy the contents of `src/config.template.js` into a new file called `src/config.js` and update the configuration.
+1. Update the configuration in `config.js`.
 1. Log in to [phpMyAdmin] and import the `scripts/seed-db.sql` file to create the tables required for this assignment.
+To do this you may need to download the files locally as well or just copy/paste the SQL from the file into the SQL editor in phpMyAdmin.
 1. In [phpMyAdmin]
    - Create a new table named `Suppliers` with the structure and values shown below: